carj/preservica-collection-importer/README.md

 # preservica-collection-importer

-Create new collections In Preservica from a CSV data file
+Create new collections in a Preservica system from data held in a  CSV file.
+The collection data in CSV file must have the structuure as shown below.
+Column 1 is the name of the root collections.
+Column 2 if it exists will be created below the collection in column 1 etc.

+Note: You need to repeat the name of the parent collection in the left hand column.

 |                       |   |   |
 |-----------------------|---|---|